njoer/njoer.github.io/_posts/2024-12-29-learning-picogk.md

 ### Chapters 1-7
 Chapters from 1 to 7 cover programming concepts to get the necessary knowledge before using PicoGK.
 The topics cover object-oriented programming topics such as information hiding, polymorphism and inheritance.
+Interfaces are also covered.